Skip to main content

 • Workleap only supports SAML 2.0.

-• Workleap doesn't support Single Logout (SLO).
+• Workleap does not support Single Logout (SLO).

 • All authentication requests must be signed by an SHA-256 algorithm.

-• Create a SAML 2.0 application.
+Step 1: Create a SAML application

 • Identity provider SSO URL.